Product Spotlight: Organic True Cinnamon Powder

-There are hundreds of types of cinnamon but the main two species of cinnamon, sold commercially, are Ceylon and Cassia.
-They have a similar flavour, but Ceylon tends to be sweeter with a finer texture.
-Ceylon is produced in Sri Lanka, India, Madagascar, Brazil and the Caribbean, while Cassia is mainly produced in China, Vietnam and Indonesia.
+There are hundreds of types of cinnamon, but the main two species of cinnamon, sold commercially, are Ceylon and Cassia.
+They have a similar flavour, but Ceylon tends to be sweeter with a more delicate texture.
+Ceylon is produced in Sri Lanka, India, Madagascar, Brazil, and the Caribbean, while Cassia is mainly produced in China, Vietnam, and Indonesia.
 Also known as “true cinnamon,” Ceylon is rarer and generally seen as superior.
-However, some people prefer cassia and it's the variety your supermarket will most likely stock.
+However, some people prefer Cassia, and it's the variety your supermarket will most likely stock.

 Stay Fresh cinnamon:

-Stay Fresh Organics' organic cinnamon powder is very fresh, GMO-free and non-irradiated; grown the way nature intended.
-It's "true" cinnamon from Sri Lanka and is botanically known as Cinnamomum Verum.
+Stay Fresh Organics' organic cinnamon powder is very fresh, GMO-free, and non-irradiated; grown the way nature intended.
+It's "true" cinnamon from Sri Lanka and is botanically known as Cinnamomum verum.
 When it is harvested, the bark is stripped and sun-dried.
 As it dries, it curls into quills.
-It's then ground and packaged in our eco-friendly, resealable pouches - to stay fresh for longer.
+It's then ground and packaged in our resealable pouches - to stay fresh for longer.
 Buy here.

 Getting the most out of your cinnamon: